webpro-nl/knip/README.md

 ### `config`

 Plugins may include `config` files.
-They are parsed by the plugin's custom dependency resolver.
-Here are some examples to get an idea of how they work and why they are needed:

-- The `eslint` plugin tells Knip that the `"prettier"` entry in the array of `plugins` means that the `eslint-plugin-prettier` dependency should be installed.
-Or that the `"airbnb"` entry in `extends` requires the `eslint-config-airbnb` dependency.
-- The `storybook` plugin understands that `core.builder: 'webpack5'` in `main.js` means that the
-  `@storybook/builder-webpack5` and `@storybook/manager-webpack5` dependencies are required.
-- Static configuration files such as JSON and YAML always require a custom dependency resolver.

-Custom dependency resolvers return all referenced dependencies for the configuration files it is given.
-Knip handles the rest to find which of those dependencies are unused or missing.
+They are parsed by the plugin's custom dependency finder.
+Custom dependency finders return all dependencies referenced in the configuration files it is given.
+Knip handles the rest to determine which of those dependencies are unused or missing.

 ### `entry`

 Other configuration files use `require` or `import` statements to use dependencies, so they can be analyzed like the rest of the source files.
 These configuration files are also considered `entry` files.

-For plugins related to test files, it's good to know that the following glob patterns are always included by default:

-- `**/*.{test,spec}.{js,jsx,ts,tsx,mjs,cjs}`
-- `**/__tests__/**/*.{js,jsx,ts,tsx,mjs,cjs}`
-- `**/test/**/*.{js,jsx,ts,tsx,mjs,cjs}`

-Files matching these patterns are excluded in [production mode][13].

 ### Disable a plugin